Janlorie/DataScienceMinor/Courses/Datacamp.md

 exercises to think probabilistically divided in discrete variables and continuous variables.

 ### Improvements by this course
-This course has not specifically contributes to certain tasks.
+This course has not specifically contributed to certain tasks.
 However I did find this more theoretical approach very interesting.

 ## Supervised Learning with scikit-learn